joseotaviorf/oh-my-pi/bietlejuice/dags/enrich_ebdb_smart_price/enrich_ebdb_smart_price.md

 ### Purpose
 Creates enriched tables for the context `Smart Price` of ebdb adding dynamic pricing to listing information.
+In addition, tables that are base for price tracking for rental or sales are being allocated here too.

 <details>
   <summary><strong> > DAG details (click to expand)</strong></summary>